polterguy/hypereval/help-files/Hypereval/03 - Managing your snippets.md

 instance.

-**[limit]** implies how many snippets to return, and **[offset]** is an offset integer value from the beginning of its result set, allowing you to easily implement paging and similar types of techniques, if you want to display your snippets in a datagrid or something.
+**[limit]** implies how many snippets to return, and **[offset]** is an offset integer value from the beginning of its result set, allowing you to easily implement paging and similar types of constructs, if you want to display your snippets in a datagrid or something.

-In addition, you can query your snippets with a **[content]** argument, implying that you snippet must contain the **[content]** parts in its Hyperlambda.
+In addition, you can query your snippets with a **[content]** argument, implying that your snippet must contain the **[content]** parts in its Hyperlambda.
 To for instance search for all snippets containing the text _"create-widget"_, you could use something resembling the following.